noawe-boi/NoahsObsidianSync/Chemistry/Year 12/Notes/Outer Molecular Forces and Solubility.md

 ### Vapour Pressure
 - Stronger inter molecular forces $\implies$ lower vapour pressure. i.e. lower pressure required to cause liquid to vaporise
 ### Solubility
+#### Why does "like dissolve like"
+Polar molecules are attracted to the charged regions of other polar molecules, causing them to interact and form a solution.

+When a polar and non polar molecule are mixed together, there are no charged regions in the non polar molecules, therefore the polar molecules will not be attracted to them.
+This lack of attraction causes them to not mix well

+When non polar molecules are mixed, they do not require a charged region for attraction, and they are able to mix freely to form a solution.
 #### Polar Molecules
 Form stronger hydrogen, and dipole dipole bonds
 Water soluble (because water is a polar molecule)